 What to Do When HEVC Codec Doesn't Fix HEVC Playback Issue on VLC

-Though VLC fully supports HEVC codec, many users're experiencing HEVC/H.265 video playback issue.
+Though VLC fully supports HEVC codec, many users're experiencing HEVC/H.265 video playback issues like the VLC HVC1 codec error .
 When playing HEVC files on VLC, it stutters, freezes, or gives choppy image full of artifacts.
 Even additional HEVC codec pack or plugin doesn't fix the problem.

 • Upgrade your hardware.

 4K UHD 10bit HEVC video lagging or freezing issue can occur because of hardware bottleneck.
 To play HEVC material smoothly, your device should meet its software system and hardware requirements.
 HEVC/H.265 processing requires Windows 10 computers with the Intel Kaby Lake processor or newer ( or equivalent), or macOS High Sierra computers with the A10 processor or newer.
 If you are using older devices or systems, try converting HEVC/H.265 to H.264 MP4 that is universally compatible.

 • Check if the HEVC video is bad.

 Test your video files using other 4K HEVC video players to see if the content is corrupt.

 VLC has built-in codec pack, when you update the software, its codec pack also gets updated.
 Try updating VLC media player to the latest version (3.0.8).
 Your VLC should be at least version 3.0 or newer because V3.0 supports HEVC hardware decoding.
 Open VLC Media Player, Click the Help button on the top menu bar, select Check for Updates…and click YES to download the latest VLC codec pack.

 • Change settings on VLC for HEVC playback.